 9 Ways to Improve Your Home’s Security

 Several of my neighbors were robbed recently.
 They live less than a mile from my house.
-With these robberies and everything else that is going on in the world today, all that’s on my mind is how do I protect my home, my family, and myself?
+With these robberies and everything else that is going on in the world today, all that’s on my mind is how do I protect my home in New Hampshire, my family, and myself?
 After searching the internet, talking to local police officers, and referring to my own common sense, I implemented a few things in my life that could help others as well.

 Implement These 9 Tips